olinelson/still-waters-psychology/src/markDown/services/3ProffesionalDevelopmentWorkshops.md

 - Christian church communities - focused on building healthy leadership and health communities.
 - Allied health care professionals – focused on areas such as attachment, spirituality and health, grief and loss, Acceptance and Commitment Therapy, etc.
-- Community groups - focused on general mental health Tailored workshops can also be developed upon request.
-Please contact the practice to discuss your organization’s professional development needs.
+- Community groups - focused on general mental health.

 Tailored workshops can also be developed upon request.
 Please contact the practice to discuss your organisation’s professional development needs.